Why become a member?

 - living responsibly in the personal, family, vocational, political, cultural, and social relationships of life,

-What must I believe or promise to become member of the Bessemer Presbyterian Church?
+What do I need to believe or promise to do?

 In accordance with the constitution of the Presbyterian Church (USA), each member is asked to affirm the following: